ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 :::tip
 Be sure to try this on an Android, iOS, or iPadOS device.

+If you are testing on Chrome for Android, make sure ["Accessibility Page Zoom"](#chrome-for-android) is enabled.
 :::

 Follow the [Changing the Font Size on a Device](#changing-the-font-size-on-a-device) guide to set your preferred font size, and watch the text in the demo below grow or shrink according to your preferences.